gokulsadanandam/MEAN-ECOMMERCEAPP/README.md

 # Capgemini

-npm install - to install node package dependencies. node server - to start the app (listens on port 3000).
+npm install - to install node package dependencies.\n node server - to start the app (listens on port 3000).